ShinobuAmasaki/forgex/ford/README_en.md

 ## To do

+- Character class subtraction: `[a-z--b-d]`
 - Add Unicode escape sequence `\p{...}`
+- Add 256 characters' escape sequence: `\x..`
-- Deal with invalid byte strings in UTF-8
+- ✅️ Deal with invalid byte strings in UTF-8
 - ✅️ Optimize by literal searching method
 - ✅️ Add a CLI tool for debugging and benchmarking
 - ✅️ Make all operators `pure elemental` attribute